-Commissioner Rousseau stated that if these items were included and excluded these items, the Board would still meet the challenging of a final vote on whichever one the Board adopted because both would be before the Board.
+Commissioner Rousseau stated that if these items were included or excluded, the Board would still meet the challenge of a final vote for whichever one the Board wanted to adopt because both would be before the Board.

 Mr. Rapson stated that his recommendation was to vote on the supplement and then vote on the stipend so that it would be two different actions and whatever was approved would be incorporated in the budget.
 He stated that the Board could still make modifications to the budget on June 28, but then it would be a budget that was fairly accurate.
 He stated that, for example, with the DUI Court grant, he would not like having a budget that he knew was overstated by \$200,000 to \$300,000.